stfxecutables/model_variance/drafts/details.md

 I plan to use random search to tune each model-classifier-dataset combination
 $4 \times 4 \times 37 = 592$ tunings.
 The hparams found by these tunings will then be used for ALL subsequent repeats, runs, and combinations of perturbation scheme.
+Assuming somewhere between 100-200 random hparam evaluations per model, this is highly affordable on the clusters (see [below](#runtime-considerations)).

 Arguably, we want to know how e.g. data perturbation and downsampling impact tuning too, but then this gets inordinately expensive.